What is Peaberry Coffee?

 For instance, you might hear that peaberry beans have a more complex flavor than normal beans.
 The theory is that the solo seed receives greater nutrient content that enhances the presence of various flavor altering compounds in the bean.

 Similarly, others may say that a peaberry bean is significantly sweeter than a normal coffee bean.
 Proponents of this theory tend to attribute this sweetness to the bean having exclusive access to the fruit/cherry, potentially enhancing its sugar content.

 Trying out a Tanzania Peaberry

-As we noted in our review article, I recently ordered Stone Street’s Tanzania Whole Bean Peaberry on Amazon.
+As we noted in our review article, I recently ordered Stone Street’s Tanzania Whole Bean Peaberry.
 After grinding the peaberry fresh, I brewed a cup with my Coffee Gator.